 The Water Supply and Sanitation Council, Switzerland, has been collaborating with partners on MHM in India.
 It works through NGOs with adolescent girls to raise awareness on MHM.
-Material has been made in braille to reach adolescent girls and women who are not able to see.
+Material has been made in braille to reach adolescent girls and women who are visually-challenged.
 Endeavours are being made to expand access to water and space in toilets/communities so that girls can wash themselves and cloth pads in a hygienic manner (WSSC, 2017).